esoteric1/da_pet_nation/README.md

 Creating and committing a branch
 --------------------------------

 When committing changes to the repository, you will first give yourself a local branch specific to the task you are working on.
-If you are using an issue tracker, it is customary to include the Issue Id in the name of the branch so that people can find the issue that relates to your branch.
+If you are using an issue tracker, it is customary to include the issue id in the name of the branch so that people can find the issue that relates to your branch.
 Suppose we wanted to edit this README.md file and append some additional instructions to it.
 We begin by creating a branch to work on:
 <pre>
 /profiles/projectname>git checkout -b 01-adding-blah-to-readme
 Switched to a new branch '01-adding-blah-to-readme'